 In connection with the hiring of certain named executive officers, we have provided, often through the process of negotiation, for certain severance and change of control benefits in the event of termination of employment under specified circumstances in their employment agreement.
-For quantification of any additional information regarding the severance and change of control benefits, please see the discussion under "Compensation of Named Executive Officers-Potential Payments Upon Termination or Change in Control."
+For quantification of any additional information regarding the severance and change of control benefits, please see the discussion under "Compensation of Named Executive Officers-Employment Agreements and Arrangements" and "Compensation of Named Executive Officers Potential Payments Upon Termination or Change in Control."